Here’s how the GOP infrastructure plan stacks up against Biden’s transportation plans

 Biden plan: $383.5 billion, GOP plan: $299 billion (Current level: $260.5 billion)

 Both Biden and Republicans are proposing a boost to highway funding.
 The president’s plan calls for $115 billion in extra money to help repair 20,000 miles of roads and 10,000 bridges.
-The Republican plan includes less detail on how money should be spent, but mentions directing it to states through existing Transportation Department programs.
+The Republican plan includes less detail on how money should be spent but mentions directing it to states through existing Transportation Department programs.

 Transit